ignatz/rant/README.md

 Ranged Number Types
 ===================

-The RANT Library provides ranged integers and floating point types for C++.
+The RANT Library provides ranged integers and floating point types for C++11.

 Over and under runs can be both, a correctness and security threat.
-RANT therefore provides lightweight runtime checking of ranges.
-Violations produce exceptions which can then be safely handled by the program.
+RANT therefore provides runtime checking of ranges.
+Range violations produce exceptions which can then be handled safely.

+Checks are supposed to be lightweight enough to be included in production code.
+If required, ranged types can be replaced by their native counterparts via compile flag to get rid of any overhead.

 Licensing